 What About Nutrition?

-According to the American Dietetic Association (ADA), "appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate and may provide health benefits in the prevention and treatment of certain diseases.
+According to the Academy of Nutrition and Dietetics (AND), "appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate and may provide health benefits in the prevention and treatment of certain diseases.
 Well-planned vegetarian diets are appropriate for individuals during all stages of the life-cycle including pregnancy, lactation, infancy, childhood and adolescence and for athletes."

 Calcium.
 We all need calcium for strong teeth and bones.
-You can get calcium from dark green vegetables (spinach, bok choy, broccoli, collards, kale, turnip greens), sesame seeds, almonds, red and white beans, soy foods, dried figs, blackstrap molasses, and calcium-fortified foods like fruit juices and breakfast cereals.
+You can get calcium from dark green vegetables (spinach, bok choy, broccoli, collards, kale, turnip greens), sesame seeds, almonds, red and white beans, soy foods, dried figs, blackstrap molasses, and calcium-fortified foods like soy, rice, and almond milks; fruit juices; and breakfast cereals.

 Vitamin D. Vitamin D helps our bodies absorb calcium and is synthesized by exposing skin to sunlight.
 But vitamin D deficiency can occur, especially if you don't spend a lot of time outside.
-Vitamin D is not found in most commonly eaten plant foods; best dietary sources are fortified dairy products.
-Vegans can also get vitamin D from fortified foods, including vitamin D-fortified soy milk, rice milk, orange juice, and some cereals.
-Vitamin D-2 supplements are plant-derived whereas vitamin D-3 comes from animals.
+Vitamin D is not found in most commonly eaten plant foods; the best dietary sources are fortified dairy products.
+Vegans also can get vitamin D from fortified foods, including vitamin D-fortified soy milk, rice milk, almond milk, orange juice, and some cereals.
+Vitamin D2 supplements are plant-derived, whereas most vitamin D3 is derived from animal products.